 - Amnioinfusion (the insertion of fluid into the amniotic cavity to alleviate compression of the umbilical cord)

-- Tocolysis (therapy used to delay preterm labor by temporarily stopping contractions
+- Tocolysis (a therapy used to delay preterm labor by temporarily stopping contractions)

 - Intravenous hypertonic dextrose

 Nonetheless, there are cases in which an emergency cesarean section is necessary.
 However, due to the over-diagnosis of fetal distress and potential misinterpretation of the fetal heart rate, it is recommended to confirm a potential fetal distress diagnosis with a fetal blood acid-base study.
 Overall, this condition points to the importance of prenatal care and proper monitoring of the mother and fetus throughout pregnancy.

 ACOG Committee on Obstetric Practice.
 (2005).
 Inappropriate use of the terms of fetal distress and birth asphyxia.
 Committee Opinion, 326.